Christian Yelich Preview, Player Props: Brewers vs. Padres

-The Milwaukee Brewers, including Christian Yelich (.300 slugging percentage in past 10 games, including no homers), battle starter Pedro Avila and the San Diego Padres at American Family Field, Saturday at 7:10 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.200 batting average in his past 10 games), battle starter Michael Wacha and the San Diego Padres at American Family Field, Sunday at 2:10 PM ET.

 Christian Yelich Game Info & Props vs. the Padres